2022 annexation referendums in Russian-occupied Ukraine: Background

 Under the conditions of Russian military occupation and complete dominance of Russian media, the residents of Donetsk and Luhansk oblasts of Ukraine were promised the inclusion of these regions into Russia, as with Crimea.
-As the director of the Donetsk Institute for Social Research and Political Analysis suggested in 2014, it had been decided to refuse accession referendums due to low support for joining Russia: 35% supported it, while 65% saw themselves as part of Ukraine.
 In Russia, a 2015 poll by the Levada Center showed that 19% of polled Russians wanted eastern Ukraine to become part of Russia.
 In March 2021, 25% of polled Russians supported the annexation of the Donbas separatist republics to Russia.

+Vladimir Kypen, the director of the Donetsk Institute for Social Research and Political Analysis, suggested that Russia's refusal to recognise referendums held in Donbas might have been influenced by low support for joining Russia: at the time, 35% of the population of Donbas and "nearby districts" supported joining Russia, while 65% saw themselves as part of Ukraine.
+However, according to Kypen, general opinion shifted by 2020: in the rebel-held Donbas, 45-50% supported joining Russia, 20-25% wished for return to Ukraine, and 20-30% were ready to accept being a part of either country as long as the war ended.

 In the context of the invasion of Ukraine, Russian officials spoke about joining even before the deployment of troops: on 21 February, during a meeting of the Security Council of Russia, Sergey Naryshkin mixed up the topic of conversation and directly supported their entry into the Russian Federation.
 The reservation gave rise to many rumors about the reality of this plan.
 Later, the heads of the DPR and the LPR Denis Pushilin and Leonid Pasechnik announced plans to hold referendums, but with the proviso that voting would be held after the end of the war.

 On 9 June, on the 350th anniversary of the birth of Peter the Great, Russian president Vladimir Putin described the land that had been conquered by Peter in the Great Northern War against Sweden as land being returned to Russia.
 He also compared the task facing Russia today to that of Peter's.